 Income-based Wage Tax refund

-If you’re approved for Tax Forgiveness under Pennsylvania 40 Schedule SP, you may be eligible for an income-based Wage Tax refund.
-A taxpayer (residents or non-resident) with Pennsylvania Tax Forgiveness pays Wage Tax at a reduced 1.5% rate.
-The City will refund Wage Tax that was withheld by the employer above the 1.5% discounted rate.
+If you have tax forgiveness under PA 40 Schedule SP, you may be eligible for an income-based Wage Tax refund.
+A taxpayer (residents or non-resident) with PA tax forgiveness pays Wage Tax at a reduced 1.5% rate.
+You’ll receive a refund for any Wage Tax above the 1.5% discounted rate.

-You must attach a completed Pennsylvania Schedule SP to your refund petition to be eligible to receive the income-based rates.
+To apply for an income-based Wage Tax refund, you’ll need to attach your completed Pennsylvania Schedule SP.
 The City of Philadelphia will check to make sure your Schedule SP matches the state’s records.

 Non-Pennsylvania residents who work in Philadelphia but do not file a Pennsylvania income tax return must include a signed copy of their state income tax return to be eligible for the income-based rates.